This month we covered a Texas truck accident lawsuit filed in Marshall County by a commercial truck driver who was injured in an October 2010 crash.

 In Guignet’s personal injury lawsuit, she claims that East Clay Carriers, the employer of the speeding trucker, is liable for damages due to the doctrine of respondeat superior.
 This Latin phrase translates literally to “let the master answer” and means that an employer may be responsible for the action of its employees during the workday.
-When it comes to truck accidents, it means that trucking companies may be responsible for how their truckers conduct themselves on the roads and for reckless or negligent drivers.
+When it comes to truck accidents, it means that trucking companies may be responsible for any accidents caused by their truck drivers.

 In the case of Guidgnet’s Texas personal injury lawsuit, she claims that the trucking company should compensate her for her injury and other losses because of the trucking company’s “negligent hiring and retention, negligent supervision and training and negligent entrustment.”